 Resource configuration

-- If there are multiple GPU on a remote machine, the user may select a particular GPU by specifying the appropriate 'extra command line options' for mpiexec.exe.
+- If there are multiple GPU on a remote machine, you may select a particular GPU by specifying the appropriate 'extra command line options' for mpiexec.exe.
 For example, to select GPU 3 on a remote machine with Microsoft MPI, provide the extra command line option, /env CUDA_VISIBLE_DEVICES 3

 setresource("FDTD","GPU", true);